Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
   - The undead and Angel Knight are banned.
 - **Weather Clause** - Always start a battle with a sunny day, unless it is programed to rain.
+- **Magic Clause** (optional) - You may have at most 3 spells for every lore of magic.
+(2021/1/4)
+  - "Magic" includes elem magic, draconic, aow, necro.
+  - It is very inconvinient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.
+  - Given that with rank 4, weapon skills provide 2 finishers and Magic is the most flexible tool in the game, let's see how it goes with 3.
+  - It should be a gentle nerf on something like divine magic and draconic magic.
+Hopefully, some other tools overshadowed before will become useful.

 And below are some other variant rules provided by Vital and Suppanut